sodadata/docs/soda-library/install.md

 ---
 layout: default
 title: Install Soda Library
-description: From your command-line interface, execute a pip install command to install Soda Library.
+description: From your command-line interface, execute a pip install command to install Soda Library in your environment.
-parent: Soda Library
+parent: Get started
 redirect_from:
 - /soda-core/install-scientific.html
 - /soda-core/get-started.html